-Red Aviation Lights – Steady burning or flashing red strobe lights should be equipped for night time use on all structures that are 200 feet AGL or higher.
-In addition smaller buildings or towers closer to airports may also be marked with steady burning red lights.
+Red Aviation Lights – Steady burning or flashing red strobe lights should be equipped for nighttime use on all structures that are 200 feet AGL or higher.
+In addition, smaller buildings or towers closer to airports may also be marked with steady burning red lights.

-Medium Intensity White Strobe Lights – These lights should be used for daytime / twilight with reduced intensity for nighttime.
+Medium Intensity White Strobe Lights – These lights should be used for daytime/twilight with reduced intensity for nighttime.
 When installed on towers 700 feet or less AGL there is no requirement for other marking methods to be used.
 Aviation white/orange banding is always required for daytime structures over 700 feet.
 This system is generally not recommended for any structures lower than 200 feet.

-High-Intensity White Strobe Lights – These lights are utilized in a similar fashion to medium intensity lights.
+High-Intensity White Strobe Lights – These lights are utilized in a similar fashion to medium-intensity lights.
 However, they should not be used on any structures lower than 700 feet unless the FAA deems them as necessary.

-Dual Lighting System – This combines red lighting for nighttime usage and high or medium intensity white lighting for daytime and twilight hours.
+Dual Lighting System – This combines red lighting for nighttime usage and high or medium-intensity white lighting for daytime and twilight hours.
 Medium intensity white strobes are used on structures lower than 700 feet, and high-intensity white strobes for those over 700 feet.

 It should also be noted that all lights be synchronous in their flashing.

-Monitoring, Inspection and Maintenance of Tower Obstruction Lights
+Monitoring, Inspection, and Maintenance of Tower Obstruction Lights

 Quarterly and Annual light inspections should be conducted (QLI / ALI) Quarterly inspections can be waived which can be a significant cost saving.

 Lights should be monitored for proper candela output.
 Fixed light voltages should not vary more than +/- 3%.
-For strobes the voltage should not be more than +/- 10% of rated voltage.
+For strobes, the voltage should not be more than +/- 10% of the rated voltage.
 All lights should be replaced once they reach 75% of their rated life.
 On strobes when peak intensity falls specification limits.

 Regardless of any remote monitoring systems that may be used, a visual inspection must be performed at a minimum of every 24 months.
-Typically lights are damaged by UV light causing crazing, cracked lenses and dirt build-up.
+Typically lights are damaged by UV light causing crazing, cracked lenses, and dirt build-up.

-FAA Obstruction Light Placement
+FAA Obstruction Lighting Placement